penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     the following command during installations: dnf install --enablerepo=epel <package-name>
     This ensures that EPEL is only enabled when explicitly required.

+On openSUSE, Zabbix packages are also available in the default `repo-oss` repository.
+Unlike RHEL-based systems, openSUSE does not provide a built-in way to exclude specific packages from individual repositories.
+However, the Zabbix packages included in the default repositories are typically one to two LTS versions behind the latest releases.
+As a result, they are unlikely to interfere with your installation unless they are already installed.

+In the next step, you will configure the official Zabbix repositories.
+As long as you select a Zabbix repository version newer than the packages available in `repo-oss`, zypper will automatically install the most recent version.
+If you have already installed Zabbix packages from the default repositories, it is recommended to either:

+  - Remove them before proceeding, or
+  - Upgrade them after adding the new Zabbix repositories, using the zypper option `--allow-vendor-change`.

 Next, we will install the Zabbix repository on our operating system.
 After adding the Zabbix repository, it is recommended to perform a repository cleanup to remove old cache files and ensure the repository metadata is up to date.
 You can do this